Best Plagiarism Checkers Compared

 Quality of matches

 Grammarly found a relatively low amount of plagiarism.
-It performed best with lightly edited texts.
-However, it scored below 50% in all other rounds of testing.
+It scored lower than 40% in all rounds of testing.

 When it did find plagiarism, the tool was often able to find the right source.
 However, the matches were usually only partial and rarely included the entire plagiarized section.